40309/COMP1-2015-Pre-release/Task Sheet 1.md

 ---
 1. Describe the difference between passing by value and passing by reference in **your own words**.

+ - Passing by Value:  Is when you have a copy of the original and you can modify it without altering the original
+ - Passing by Reference: Is when you have the original and you can modify(work with) the original

 2. For each function in the program identify the mechanism using to pass each parameter. **Note**: this task will take a while but it will improve your understanding of the program and by useful for the exam.

 ---
+`def CreateBoard():` = No Parameters
+`def DisplayWhoseTurnItIs(WhoseTurn):` = By Value
+`def GetTypeOfGame():` = No Parameters
+`def DisplayWinner(WhoseTurn):` = By Value
+`def DisplayBoard(Board):` = By Reference
+`def CheckRedumMoveIsLegal(Board, StartRank, StartFile, FinishRank, FinishFile, ColourOfPiece):` = Board = Reference
+StartRank = By Value
+StartFile= By Value
+FinishRank = By Value
+FinishFile = By Value
+ColourofPiece = By Value
+`def CheckSarrumMoveIsLegal(Board, StartRank, StartFile, FinishRank, FinishFile):` = Board = Reference
+StartRank = By Value
+StartFile= By Value
+FinishRank = By Value
+FinishFile = By Value
+`def CheckGisgigirMoveIsLegal(Board, StartRank, StartFile, FinishRank, FinishFile):` Board = Reference
+StartRank = By Value
+StartFile= By Value
+FinishRank = By Value
+FinishFile = By Value
+`def CheckNabuMoveIsLegal(Board, StartRank, StartFile, FinishRank, FinishFile):`= Board = Reference
+StartRank = By Value
+StartFile= By Value
+FinishRank = By Value
+FinishFile = By Value
+`def CheckMarzazPaniMoveIsLegal(Board, StartRank, StartFile, FinishRank, FinishFile):` Board = Reference
+StartRank = By Value
+StartFile= By Value
+FinishRank = By Value
+FinishFile = By Value
+`def CheckEtluMoveIsLegal(Board, StartRank, StartFile, FinishRank, FinishFile):` = Board = Reference
+StartRank = By Value
+StartFile= By Value
+FinishRank = By Value
+FinishFile = By Value
+`def CheckMoveIsLegal(Board, StartRank, StartFile, FinishRank, FinishFile, WhoseTurn):` = Board = Reference
+StartRank = By Value
+StartFile= By Value
+FinishRank = By Value
+FinishFile = By Value
+WhoseTurn = By Value
+`def InitialiseBoard(Board, SampleGame):` =
+Board = Reference
+SampleGame = By Value
+`def GetMove(StartSquare, FinishSquare):`
+StartSquare = By Value
+FinishSquare = By Value
+`def ConformMove(StartSquare, FinishSquare):` =
+StartSquare = By Value
+FinishSquare = By Value
+`def MakeMove(Board, StartRank, StartFile, FinishRank, FinishFile, WhoseTurn):` = Board = Reference
+StartRank = By Value
+StartFile= By Value
+FinishRank = By Value
+FinishFile = By Value
+WhoseTurn = By Value

 ##Task 10 - Sarrum in Check Validation
 A Game of Capture the Sarrum ends when the Sarrum piece is captured.
 This is similar to the way that a game of chess ends once the King is in **check mate**.